jsconf/2015.jsconf.eu/sponsors/_posts/2014-09-06-thinktecture.md

 level: sponsor-main
 title: thinktecture
 permalink: "/sponsors/thinktecture.html"
-image: "/sponsors/images/thinktecture.png"
+image: "/sponsors/images/thinktecture.svg"
 link: "http://www.thinktecture.com"
 ---

-- We've been building HTML5/JS-apps together with our clients dev teams for several years
+- We’ve been building HTML5/JS apps together with our clients' dev teams for several years
-- We were .NET developers on the client, but have seen the light ;)
+- We were .NET developers on the client, but have seen the light for real cross-platform
-- We *love* AngularJS
+- We help developers architect and build JavaScript-based SPA browser and hybrid apps
 - We are a small group of passionate developers in Southern Germany (BY and BW)
-- We help developers architect and build AngularJS browser and hybrid apps
-- Oh ... and we promise to continue our work on http://henriquat.re :)